 - With over 30 years of training and experience in the health area, and a special interest in counselling and mental health.

 - A keen educator, Dr Cate has taught and facilitated numerous educational sessions for students, graduates, organisations and the public.
 She aims to provide clear and accessible information and engaging interactive sessions.

-- A sought after presenter and speaker, Dr Cate has given talks across Australia, in the United Kingdom, New Zealand, Singapore and Japan.
+- A sought after presenter , Dr Cate has given talks across Australia, in the United Kingdom, New Zealand, Singapore and Japan.
 Dr Cate has also been an on-air radio speaker for many years.

 Dr Cate’s qualifications & approach:

 - Dr Cate has completed a number of tertiary courses including a Bachelor in Applied Science (Occupational Therapy), a Bachelor of Medicine, Bachelor of Surgery, a Masters in Health Service Management and a Doctor of Philosophy (Medicine).

 - Dr Cate also has a Diploma in Clinical Hypnosis, and has undertaken training in Couple Therapy, Cognitive Behavioural Therapy (CBT), Acceptance and Commitment Therapy (ACT) and Interpersonal Therapy.

 Dr Cate’s writing:

 - The most recent book, ‘Listening, Learning, Caring and Counselling’, is a guide for health professionals and counsellors on caring for their clients.
 The other books cover topics such as Depression, Stress and Anxiety and Intuition.
 They have all been published in Australia, New Zealand and internationally, and Dr Cate’s book on depression, ‘Keeping the blues away’, has been translated into Japanese.

 - Dr Cate has also written a number of e-books, and one has recently been published by Exisle.
 Called ‘Emotional Eating Learn to be free!
 A guide to living well and soothing yourself in ways other than food’, it is based on a number of years of experience with individuals undergoing bariatric surgery or dealing with eating issues.
 It answers common questions about emotional eating, and provides many practical tools to assist in overcoming it.